 This is why Steve Wozniak decided to design the Apple 1 computer (left) around the 6502 CPU.
 Of course, Motorola responded by cutting the cost of the 6800 to $69, but the 6502 was still the price champion.

-Apple, Commodore, and Atari would all use the 6502 in their home compters.
+Apple, Commodore, Atari, and Acorn would all use the 6502 in their home computers.

 Personal computing soon divided into two categories: home computers that had their own operating system and business computers that ran CP/M from Digital Research, a forerunner of MS-DOS.
 This article skips CP/M machines to focus on the home and education market.